carpentries/lesson-development-training/episodes/infrastructure.md

 to be able to configure your lesson.
 You should also only have to add or modify single-line string values and not deal with multi-line strings or other data types (e.g. numbers, booleans, lists, dictionaries) that YAML supports.
-YAML generally does not require quotes around string values unless they contain [reserved characters](https://www.w3schools.io/file/yaml-escape-characters/).
-It may also be good practice from the readibility point of view to use quotes if your string contains several words.
+YAML generally does not require quotes around string values unless they contain [reserved characters](https://www.w3schools.io/file/yaml-escape-characters/) though it may be good practice from readability point of view to use quotes if your string contains several words.

 ::: challenge